India to waive certain interest levies on loans in COVID-19 relief

 “The government bearing this burden would naturally have an impact on several other pressing commitments being faced by the nation, including meeting direct cost associated with pandemic management,” the filing added.

-It did not estimate the impact on the banking sector from the move but said if it were to consider a complete waiver of interest payments over a six-month period, as some had sought, it would cost the sector 6 trillion rupees ($82 billion).
+If the government were to consider a complete waiver of interest payments over a six-month moratorium period, as some had sought, it would cost 6 trillion rupees ($82 billion), the filing said.

+The Indian government’s filing said that all borrowers will benefit from the decision, irrespective of whether they opted for the moratorium or not.
+It was not immediately clear how such relief will be provided.

+India’s finance ministry did not immediately respond to a request for comment.

-“I am happy millions of people won today,” he told Reuters.
-(Reporting by Aditya Kalra in New Delhi and Aftab Ahmed; Editing by Himani Sarkar)
+Reporting by Aditya Kalra in New Delhi and Nupur Anand; Additional reporting by Aftab Ahmed; Editing by Himani Sarkar and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.